Last Updated on June 7, 2023 by Christine Kaaloa

-Myanmar can be a hit or miss in meeting expectations.
+Traveling Myanmar can be a hit or miss in meeting expectations.
 The fact it’s finally opened it’s doors to tourism is hype that has every backpacker running to it, without really knowing why.
 Untouched is the magnetic word.
 But the country is very touched, quickly showing the change that come with a free world and capitalism.
-It’s possible it’s growing up to quickly.
+Yangon alone is gaining popularity with foreign developers and rent is skyrocketing… is it possible Myanmar is growing up to quickly?

 But there’s many things about Myanmar that may surprise you.
 A country of over 100 ethnic tribes and a culture of quiet, Thanaka and longi-wearing people, the Burmese go through their hard-working lives rather simply.
-Before you go, here’s some things you might find interesting about Myanmar.
+Before you go, here’s some things to know before traveling Myanmar.

 1. Remove your footwear when entering pagodas and religious places